codeplaysoftware/portBLAS/README.md

 architecture through `-DDPCPP_SYCL_ARCH=<arch>`, e.g., `<arch>` can be `sm_80`
 for NVIDIA or `gfx908` for AMD.

+It is possible to use the `DEFAULT` target even for AMD and NVIDIA GPUs, but defining `-DDPCPP_SYCL_TARGET` and `-DDPCPP_SYCL_ARCH` is mandatory.
+The rules mentioned above also apply in this case.
+Using `DEFAULT` as the target will speedup compilation time at expense of runtime.
+Moreover, currently, some operators don't work, and therefore, their tests are disabled.
+For full compatibility and performance, set also `TUNING_TARGET` to the appropriate one.

 #### DPC++ Compiler Support

 As DPCPP SYCL compiler the project is fully compatible with `icpx` provided by